The 2 Most Popular Types of Oak Hardwood Flooring

 The most fundamental distinction in oak flooring comes down to the species: Red Oak and White Oak.

-Its popularity is due to its beautiful, prominent grain pattern, which features long, swirling rays and unique cathedrals (arches) that add tremendous character.
+Red Oak (Quercus rubra) is arguably the most common and traditional choice for American homes, and we see this popularity is due to its beautiful, prominent grain pattern, which features long, swirling rays and unique cathedrals (arches) that add tremendous character.

 • Color Profile: Red Oak typically has a light, reddish-brown hue that can sometimes lean toward a pinkish undertone.